By Natalie Jones, Business Development Manager

 The most intriguing elements of the analysis came from the more personal responses that audiences had.
-Fans of Amazon Prime’s original content vs fans of Netflix spoke much more about their own emotional reactions to shows.
+Fans of Netflix vs. Amazon Prime’s original content spoke much more about their own emotional reactions to shows.
 By using words like ‘bummed’, ‘care’ and ‘sad’, it’s clear that the more emotional side of the shows resonates with the Amazon audiences, and a show with the ability to tap into those emotional depths tended to be evaluated as ‘good’.

 Meanwhile, on Netflix, it was the relationships between characters that viewers found more compelling.
 They were 1.7x more likely to discuss the characters’ relationships.
 This ranged from cringing at romances that lacked chemistry, to the enjoyment of wholesome friendships and teasers of ‘almost’ relationships.
 Sex was also a hot topic, but it is no secret that sex sells.